 After dark, the microshocks may be visible as small flashes, less than a millimetre long.
 Again, this can be disconcerting if you are not expecting it, but there is nothing untoward about it; the energy in the flashes is very low, and it does not indicate any fault with the power line.

 If you experience problems on a bicycle under a power line that seem worse than the description here, please let us know as we would like to investigate.
+Additionally, we'd like to disseminate this information as widely as possible.
+If you are a member of a cycle forum or group, please share this information with your members.

 Should I expect a microshock every time I cycle under a power line?